 (3) Adjusted gross margin represents gross profit plus stock-based compensation and amortization expenses related to acquisitions.
 Adjusted gross margin is a measure used by management to understand and evaluate our core operating performance and trends and to generate future operating plans.
 The exclusion of stock-based compensation expense and amortization expenses related to acquisitions facilitates comparisons of our operating performance on a period-to-period basis.
 Adjusted gross margin is not a measure calculated in accordance with GAAP.
-We believe that adjusted gross margin provides useful information to investors and others in understanding and evaluating our operating results in the same manner as our management and board of directors.
-Nevertheless, our use of adjusted gross margin has limitations as an analytical tool, and you should not consider it in isolation or as a substitute for analysis of our financial results.
+We believe that adjusted gross margin provides useful information to investors and others in understanding and evaluating our operating generating results in the same maner as our management and board of directors.
+Nevertheless, our use of adjusted gross margin has limitations as an analytical tool, and you should not consider it in isolation or as a substitute for analysis of our financial results as reported under GAAP.
+You should consider adjusted gross margin alongside our other GAAP-based financial performance measures, gross profit and our other GAAP financial results.
 The following table presents a reconciliation of adjusted gross margin to gross profit, the most directly comparable GAAP measure, for each of the periods indicated.

-Year Ended December 31, ths Ended e 30, 2013 2014 2014 2015 2016 (in thousands) (unaudited) Gross profit \$ 21,341 \$ 30,332 \$ 38,931 \$ 18,268 \$ 24,483 Stock-based compensation expense 48 82 150 57 89 Amortization expense related to acquisitions 23 249 2,003 739 1,185 Adjusted gross margin \$ 21,412 \$ 30,663 \$ 41,084 \$ 19,064 \$ 25,757
+Year Ended December 31 Six Months Ended June 30, 2013 2014 2015 2015 2016 (in thousands) (unaudited) Gross profit \$ 21,341 \$ 30,332 \$ 38,931 \$ 18,268 \$ 24,483 Stock-based compensation expense 48 82 150 57 89 Amortization expense related to acquisitions 23 249 2,003 739 1,185 Adjusted gross margin \$ 21,412 \$ 30,663 \$ 41,084 \$ 19,064 \$ 25,757